AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

 Why3 is deductive proof platform developed by the LRI in Orsay.
-It provides a programming language and a specification language, as well as a module that allow to interact with a wide choice of automatic and interactive provers.
+It provides a programming language and a specification language, as well as a module that allows to interact with a wide variety of automatic and interactive provers.
 This point is the one that interest us here.
 WP can translate its proof goals to the Why3 language and then use Why3 to interact with solvers.

-The [Why3 website](http://why3.lri.fr/) provide all information about it.
+The [Why3 website](http://why3.lri.fr/) provides all information about it.
 If Opam is installed, Why3 is available using it, else, there is an another installation procedure.

-On thus website, we can find the list of
+On this website, we can find the list of
 [supported provers](http://why3.lri.fr/#provers).
 We recommend to install [Z3](https://github.com/Z3Prover/z3/wiki) which is developed by Microsoft Research, and [CVC4](http://cvc4.cs.nyu.edu/web/) which is developed by many